rancher-sandbox/docs.rancherdesktop.io/blog/2026-06-17-history-of-rancher-desktop.md

 Networking was the part that never stopped being hard.
 A container's ports, the right DNS answers, a corporate VPN that doesn't break everything: getting all three to coexist took years of work on each platform, and little of it carried across.
-On macOS the VM reaches the network through a layer called vmnet, where we moved from one implementation to another and carried both for a while.
+On macOS the VM reaches the network through a layer called vmnet[^vmnet], where we moved from one implementation to another and carried both for a while.
 Windows needed something else entirely.
 WSL puts every distribution on one shared network, so to avoid port conflicts with the others, we gave our VM a